Introduction

 Performance

-Use compression for large payloads when possible
+Use compression: Enable request compression for larger payloads when possible.

 Security